Is there anything quite as satisfying as potatoes with dinner? I just love all forms of potatoes – baked, fried, mashed, even boiled!

 Unfortunately, the starch in potatoes is really not all that easy to digest for many folks.
 Especially these days with so many people suffering from digestive complaints of all kinds, starch can be a real pain – literally!

-If you enjoy potatoes but find that they trigger digestive or autoimmune symptoms, it might be worth it for you to try your hand at fermenting them.
+If you enjoy potatoes but find that they trigger digestive or autoimmune symptoms, it might be worth it for you to try your hand at fermented potatoes.

 We like fermented potatoes in our home to simply add that probiotic element to a meal of primarily cooked foods.
 Adding enzyme rich, live food to your meals is nothing short of miraculous for boosting immunity and improving nutrient absorption.

-If you’ve been wanting to make a fermented dish at home for the first time, this would be an easy one to start with!
+If you’ve been wanting to make a fermented dish at home for the first time, this would be an easy and delicious one to start with!

 4 cups cooked, peeled, organic, Yukon Gold or sweet potatoes